SDBrett/jekyllblog/_posts/2016-11-30-cloud-considerations-data-gravity.md

 Everything is going well with this approach.
 All services have reasonable latency.
 Data transfer rate is ok.
 Due to the nature of public cloud, we are on shared infrastructure.
 These metrics are not guaranteed.

 PTC pays a premium for performance configurations.
-This still doesn&#8217;t guarantee that PTC is not affected by noisy neighbours.
+This still doesn';t guarantee that PTC is not affected by noisy neighbours.
 This premium increases the running cost, especially when all 3 tiers are on 24/7.

 Due to the moving to cloud, on-prem applications that rely on this DB, have an added 20ms latency.
 Ouch.